spotinst/help/src/docs/ocean/tips-and-best-practices/README.md

 The following rules apply to these:

-- Whitelist and blacklist may not be used at the same time.
+- The permit list and the deny list may not be used at the same time.
 - If no instance types are defined for both options, then all instance types are available.

 ### Set Instance Size Ranges